The objectives of a Project Safety Management Plan (SMP) are twofold:

 The Project SMP should contain the following information:-

 - Outline description.
 Description of the equipment, clearly defining the purpose and capability expected (and eventually achieved) of the project.
 Clearly identify the range, or variants, of the equipment covered, its purpose, operating cycle and environment and defining interfaces with other equipment and levels of competence expected of the operator(s);

 - Safety Management System.
 Details of the Safety Management System including its aims and objectives, the managerial and technical tasks to be undertaken and the organisation responsible for implementing them;

-- Responsibilities and Resources.
+- Responsibilities and resources.
 The management structure, responsibilities, resources and interfaces with contractors necessary for the implementation of the safety programme.
 This should include the roles and details of all personnel involved throughout the life of the project.
 It should include the Team Leader, the individual within the team with formally-delegated safety responsibilities, the Project Safety Manager, Equipment Capability Customer, Maintainers, Users and the Project Safety Committee.
 The reporting chain should be identified within the plan.
 A RACI (Responsible, Accountable, Consulted, Informed) Chart should be used to define the responsibilities and accountabilities of the authorities involved in the implementation of the MOD Project Safety Programme;

 - Audit.
 Details of the audit arrangements for the project, including internal and independent audits;

 - Requirements, objectives, targets and acceptance.
 A definition of the safety requirements, objectives, targets, regulation, licensing and certification requirements and acceptance criteria for the project.
 Details of statutory safety standards, legislation and regulations, and any restrictions or exemptions that may apply.
 The means and criteria by which the requirements are to be demonstrated and accepted are to be clearly defined (these elements will form part of the technical requirement for the project and will become deliverables under the contract);